-Sector protection/unprotection requires $V{\text{ID}}$ on the RE-SET# pin only, and can be implemented either in-system or via programming equipment.
+Sector protection/unprotection requires V{ID} on the RE-SET# pin only, and can be implemented either in-system or via programming equipment.
 Figure 2 shows the algorithms and Figure 26 shows the timing diagram.
 This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.
 Note that the sector unprotect algorithm unprotects all sectors in parallel.
 All previously protected sectors must be individually re-protected.
-To change data in protected sectors efficiently, the temporary sector un protect function is available.
-See "Temporary Sector/Sector Block Unprotect".
+To change data in protected sectors effi-